LouieOHagan/CI-Milestone1-Project/README.md

         3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.

     - #### Frequent UserGoals
-        1. As a Frequent User, I want to check to see if there are any newly added favourite products reccomendations.
+        1. As a Frequent User, I want to check to see if there are any newly added favourite products recommendations.
         2. As a Frequent User, I want to check to see if there are any newly added Walking Locations in my area.
         3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 - ### Design
     - #### Colour Scheme
         - The 2 colours I chose for the project was an #f7f7f7 (off-White) & #00a8ec (Light Blue).
-From the beginning of the design proccess, the goal was to design a very clean, simplistic but easy to navigate around website. #ec4400 (Orange) is a complementary to #00a8ec (Blue) however I decided to go with #f7f7f7 (off-White) as I strongly believe the two work really nice together and radiate cleanliness and simplicity.
+From the beginning of the design process, the goal was to design a very clean, simplistic but easy to navigate around website. #ec4400 (Orange) is a complementary to #00a8ec (Blue) however I decided to go with #f7f7f7 (off-White) as I strongly believe the two work really nice together and radiate cleanliness and simplicity.
         The Psychological effects that colours can have was a big part of deciding what colours to go with.